sensegrouppro/Security-System/README.md

 **Initial positioning check.** Before moving to the NVR configuration, we power each camera individually and verify the live image on a monitor or tablet.
 We check the framing, look for obstructions we might have missed, and confirm the coverage angle matches the plan.

----

 ## Step 6: NVR Setup and Configuration

-[Add image: A Sense Group technician configuring an NVR unit on a rack in a server room, with a monitor showing multiple camera feeds]

 With cameras mounted and connected, the NVR setup begins.
 This is where the system starts to come alive.